 They pay two-thirds of net receipts as author royalties.
 This is high, although it would be higher if they were not a print publisher, because they still have to pay for publishing costs and distribution.

-Casperian Books is a small press worth looking into.
 To learn more, please visit their website here.